tml/cadmus/Chapter-1/Part III: Variables.md

 boolean a = true;
 ```

 Beware, as you cannot initialise a variable to a value that is of a different type.
-Forample you cannot initialise an int to “four”, as “four” is of the type String; you also cannot initialise an int to 4.0, as 4.0 is of the type double; whereas an int can be initialised to 4, as 4 is of the type int.
+For example, you cannot initialise an int to “four”, as “four” is of the type String; you also cannot initialise an int to 4.0, as 4.0 is of the type double; whereas an int can be initialised to 4, as 4 is of the type int.
 In short, the type of the variable and the value you are setting the value to have to match.

 Once a primitive variable's value is set, it is not fixed.
 You can still change the value at any time.
-To change its value on a new line type the name of the variable then an equals sign and then the new value you would like to set the variable to, and finally a ; to finish the line of code.
-For example, if you wanted to change the variable x from above to the value 16 you would write:
+To change its value, go onto a new line; type the name of the variable; then an equals sign; then the new value you would like to set the variable to; and finally a ';' to finish the line of code.
+For example, if you wanted to change the variable 'x' from above to the value '16' you would write:

 ```java
 x = 16;